ddombrow/pixi-meta/readme.md

 Use the right arrow key to progress forward through the presentation.

 Press the 'r' key to reset to the beginning.

+Use the mouse to zoom and pan ala google maps.